 The Private Sector

 The private sector is usually composed of organizations that are privately owned and not part of the government.
-These usually includes corporations (both profit and non-profit), partnerships, and charities.
+These usually includes corporations (both profit and non-profit) and partnerships.

 An easier way to think of the private sector is by thinking of organizations that are not owned or operated by the government.
 For example, retail stores, credit unions, and local businesses will operate in the private sector.

 The Public Sector

 The public sector is usually composed of organizations that are owned and operated by the government.
 This includes federal, provincial, state, or municipal governments, depending on where you live.
 Privacy legislation usually calls organizations in the public sector a public body or a public authority.

 Some examples of public bodies in Canada and the United Kingdom are educational bodies, health care bodies, police and prison services, and local and central government bodies and their departments.

 Watch this video to learn more about the differences between both sectors: